Note

 Access Confirmation of Support Agreement

-This form confirms the technical feasibility of your project and the hosting facility’s commitment to supporting your visit.
-It must be completed by the hosting facility via the Google Form linked above.
+This form confirms the technical feasibility of your project and the host's commitment to supporting your visit.
+It must be completed by your host via the Google Form linked above.
 Please ensure your host receives the link and submits the form in a timely manner.

 (completed by the applicant)